anvita23/Desktop-Virtual-Assistant/README.md

 # Desktop-Virtual-Assistant

-Its a fully functioning assistant made in Python which can be cutsomised accoridngly to needs.
+Its a fully functioning assistant made in Python which can be cutsomised accordingly to needs.